Skip to main content

 Modulating estrogen with a SERM is a strategic intervention designed to correct signaling imbalances within the body’s own hormonal command center.

 The central command for your endocrine system is a sophisticated feedback loop known as the Hypothalamic-Pituitary-Gonadal (HPG) axis.
 Think of it as a thermostat system.
 The hypothalamus, in the brain, senses the levels of hormones in your blood.
-When it detects that testosterone and are sufficient, it reduces its signaling hormone, Gonadotropin-Releasing Hormone (GnRH).
+When it detects that testosterone and estrogen levels are sufficient, it reduces its signaling hormone, Gonadotropin-Releasing Hormone (GnRH).

 This tells the pituitary gland to release less Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).
 Less LH signal to the testes results in lower testosterone production.
-Estrogen is the most powerful signal in this loop.
+Estrogen is the most powerful signal in this negative feedback loop.
 Even with adequate testosterone, if estrogen levels are high, the hypothalamus and pituitary will slow down the entire production line.

 This is a protective mechanism to prevent hormonal excess, but in a state of imbalance, it can become the very source of your symptoms.